abbbbbv/volume-zscore-ga-optimizer/README.md

 ## Description

-Genetic algorithm-powered optimizer for backtesting a Binance Futures trading strategy based on Z-score volume surges and order flow analysis.
-This tool downloads historical data, detects statistically significant buy/sell pressure using volume anomalies, and evolves the best take-profit and stop-loss values using DEAP and backtesting.py.
+**Genetic algorithm**-powered optimizer for backtesting a Binance Futures trading strategy based on Z-score volume surges and order flow analysis.
+This tool downloads historical data, detects statistically significant buy/sell pressure using volume anomalies, and evolves the best take-profit and stop-loss values using **DEAP** and backtesting.py.

 ---